Project

 • Literature and desk research: Derivation of typical KTT systems and a specific KTT model for Saxony

-• Online survey: Survey of companies and research institutions
+• Online survey: Survey of companies (1,500, response rate >30%), research institutions and intermediaries (full surveys, response rate >50%)

-• Qualitative expert interviews: semi-structured and guideline-based
+• 28 qualitative expert interviews: semi-structured and guideline-based

-• Indicators: analyses of patent, publication and start-up activities in
+• Indicators: analyses of patent, publication and start-up activities in Saxony

 Duration